 Evaluations can be done by sharing data from internal engagement surveys, client satisfaction surveys, job descriptions, performance measurement tools, and other cultural documentation.
 To simplify, integrate cultural due diligence into other diligence workflows, such as financial, legal, and HR reviews.

-Culture goes beyond mission statements and values, it’s about what’s practiced day to day.
+Culture goes beyond mission statements and values.
+It’s about what’s practiced day to day.
 The key to a strong culture is that it’s shared – all levels should understand and implement the cultural norms in every practice.
-Do this effectively and you’ll have engaged employees, strong performance and an overall increase in productivity.
+Do this effectively, and you’ll have engaged employees, strong performance, and an overall increase in productivity.

 Investment banking services in the USA offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Company, LLC, 28601 Chagrin Blvd, Suite 400, Woodmere, OH 44122 (440) 354-3230